Sengeki1/Shadertoy/README.md

 ### Modify the shader

-Navigate to the default.frag file inside the project folder.
+Navigate to the **default.frag** file inside the project folder at the directory **Shaders**.
 This file contains the default fragment shader.

-* Modify the shader code inside the main() function to see the effects in real time.
+* Modify the shader code inside the **main()** function to see the effects in real time.
-* When you make changes to default.frag, the shader will automatically reload, and you’ll see the updates immediately in the running program.
+* When you make changes to **default.frag**, the shader will automatically reload, and you’ll see the updates immediately in the running program.

 ### Run the program

-You can compile and run the project directly from VS Code.
+You can compile and run the project directly from **VS Code**.
 Use the integrated terminal to run the build commands:

 ```bash
 mkdir build